mkusner/grammarVAE/README.md

 ## Bayesian optimization

-The Bayesian optimization eperiments use sparse Gaussian processes coded in theano.
+The Bayesian optimization experiments use sparse Gaussian processes coded in theano.

 We use a modified version of theano with a few add ons, e.g. to compute the log determinant of a positive definite matrix in a numerically stable